mfreiholz/Qt-Advanced-Docking-System/README.md

 The best way to test non-opaque undocking is to set the standard flags: `CDockManager::setConfigFlags(CDockManager::DefaultNonOpaqueConfig)`.

 ### Tab-menu for easy handling of many tabbed dock widgets
+Tabs are a good way to quickly switch between dockwidgets in a dockarea.
+However, if the number of dockwidgets is too large, this may affect the usability of the tab bar.
+To keep track in this situation, you can use the tab menu.
+The menu allows you to quickly select the dockwidget you want to activate from a drop down menu.

 ### Many different ways to detach dock widgets
 ### Supports deletion of dynamically created dock widgets